Mukhlas: Trial and sentence

 His trial began on 16 June 2003.
 During his trial Mukhlas accuses police interrogators of torturing him into confessing a role in the attacks.
 He asks the court to ignore his earlier admissions of guilt.
 Before a panel of five Indonesian judges, on 2 October Muklas was found guilty of coordinating an act of terrorism and sentenced to death.
 He was the third Bali bomber to receive the death penalty after his brother Amrozi and Imam Samudra.
 Muklas showed no remorse during the proceedings and used his time in court to denounce George W. Bush and the United States.
 He declared that the terrorist atrocity was "carried out to avenge the suffering of Muslims at the hands of America and Israel."
 Judge Cokorda Rai Suamba summed up the trial saying:

 Upon hearing the sentence he immediately started screaming "Allahu Akbar" and began doing star jumps.
 He then hugged his lawyers and told the court the judgement was made under laws he did not believe in.
-Despite his professed wish to die as a martyr, he like Amrozi and Samudra appealed the sentence.
+Despite his professed wish to die as a martyr, he like Amrozi and Samudra appealed against the sentence.

 Execution

 Originally incarcerated in Denpasar's prison, he was moved to the high-security prison island of Nusakambangan in October 2005.
 Together with the two other bombers who received death sentences, he launched a constitutional challenge against the use of firing squads.
 Mukhlas preferred beheading.
-Despite an initial decision by Muklas, Amrozi and Imam Samudr to not seek a Presidential pardon, on 21 August 2006, Muklas and his co-conspirators authorised their lawyers to file a last appeal which was lodged on 7 December on the basis of retroactive legislation.
+Despite an initial decision by Muklas, Amrozi and Imam Samudra to not seek a Presidential pardon, on 21 August 2006, Muklas and his co-conspirators authorised their lawyers to file a last appeal which was lodged on 7 December on the basis of retroactive legislation.
 On 25 September 2008, the Supreme Court of Indonesia rejected the final appeals of Imam Samudra and Mukhlas; having dismissed Amrozi's appeal earlier that month.
 In October 2008 he remained unrepentant and claimed revenge would be taken for his death.
 During the month, his final appeals were rejected by Indonesia's constitutional court and the Attorney General's office announced that he would be executed by firing squad in early November 2008.

 According to a source in Indonesia's Attorney General Office, the executions were to be done before the end of Sunday, 9 November 2008.
 This was reportedly delayed from the original plan to allow a representative from the family to identify the body post-execution.
 From Mukhlas's family, his younger brother, Ali Fauzi were sent as a representative of his family.

-Mukhlas, along with Amrozi bin Nurhasyim and Imam Samudra were shot on 00:15 local time on 9 November 2008.
-They were executed by firing squad.
+Mukhlas, along with Amrozi bin Nurhasyim and Imam Samudra were executed on 00:15 on 9 November 2008.